-- · Yoga mat, towel or blanket - 1 or 2 sturdy, armless chairs (A wheelchair with removable armrests works well, too,) - Yoga block(s) or a small stool, about 6 to 10 inches tall (optional)
+- Yoga mat, towel, or blanket - One or two sturdy, armless chairs (A wheelchair with removable armrests works well, too) - Yoga block(s) or a small stool, about 6 to 10 inches tall (optional)

-Warm up first!
+Warm Up First!

-Some gentle warm-ups help prepare the heart, muscles and joints for this yoga session.
-Try the deep controlled breathing followed by:
+Some gentle warm-ups help prepare the heart, muscles, and joints for this yoga session.
+Try deep controlled breathing followed by:

 - Side stretches

 - Arm circles

-- · Lifting above your head and lowering your arms
+- Lifting above your head and lowering your arms

 - March in place or while sitting